 Walking around the Isles of Scilly

 The coastal path is around 11 miles long and can be covered in about five hours (with a few cafe stops along the way!).
-St Mary’s is often overlooked as a lot of visitors go straight off to boat trips which means that you can generally find a quiet beach – even at the height of the season.
+St Mary’s is often overlooked as a lot of visitors go straight off on boat trips which means that you can generally find a quiet beach – even at the height of the season.
 To really get to know the island there are plenty of other walks which enable you to delve a bit deeper into the history and the geography of the island.
 Here are a few ideas to get you started:

-- the Garrison walk (1 hour)
+- The Garrison walk (1 hour)

 - Porthellick and Normandy Downs (2 hours)